 Beautiful military buttons representing land and sea are sewn down the side of the skirt, made using coiled quilling paper as a base, card, paint and varnish.

 Button credit to: Gilly Burton

-I embroidered 4 sets of three teeth along the mid line of the end of the train to represent another gruesome truth about The Battle of Waterloo in particular.
-That is, that dead soldier's mouths were robbed of their teeth such that they might be wired together as dentures for the wealthy at home.
+I embroidered 4 sets of three teeth along the mid line of the end of the train to represent another gruesome truth known about The Battle of Waterloo in particular.
+That is, that dead soldier's mouths were robbed of their teeth so that they might be wired together as dentures for the wealthy at home.
 To read more about this please see: https://www.bbc.co.uk/news/magazine-33085031